Transition from a military pilot to a commercial pilot

 Bristol Groundschool has helped thousands of military pilots transition from the service into the private sector.

-The Part-FCL regulations state that in order to obtain EASA licences (with credits for experience) military pilots must apply to the Member State in which they served.
+The Part-FCL regulations state that in order to obtain commercial licences (with credits for experience) military pilots must apply to the Member State in which they served.

-In other words UK military pilots looking for exemptions must have their licence issued by the UK CAA, French military pilots looking for exemptions must have their licence issued by the French DGCA etc. Each State will have different levels of exemption for their own military, depending on what they have declared to EASA.
+In other words, UK military pilots looking for exemptions must have their licence issued by the UK CAA, French military pilots looking for exemptions must have their licence issued by the French DGCA etc. Each State will have different levels of exemption for its own military, depending on what they have declared to EASA.

 Some limited credits are available for UK Military pilots.
-The authoritative document is the UK CAA publication CAP 804.
+The authoritative document is the UK CAA publication CAP 2254(MAAS).
 The information below is only a summary and necessarily omits much of the detail.
 Military pilots are urged to read the CAP carefully.
-We have summarised the regulations in flowcharts for fixed wing and rotary wing pilots.
+We have summarised the regulations in flowcharts for fixed-wing and rotary-wing pilots.

-The current CAA ruling states that if you are a Fixed Wing Qualified Military Pilot (QMP) and you now want to become a Helicopter Commercial Pilot, unless you currently hold a QMP(H) you must undertake an approved course and have a PPL already issued.
-If you need to check the QMP (wings granted status), please see CAP 804, part FCL.
+The current CAA ruling states that if you are a Fixed Wing Qualified Military Pilot (QMP) and you now want to become a Helicopter Commercial Pilot, unless you are a QMP(H) you must undertake an approved course and have a PPL already issued.
+If you need to check the QMP (wings granted status), please see CAP 2254.

 The same applies for Helicopter QMPs wishing to bridge to a Fixed Wing Commercial Pilot.